unifreak/jekyll-theme-textalic/_posts/2023-10-16-Chaos_Engineering_AWS_Summit_Korea.md

-This post is a summary of the presentation given by Junwoo Jung, a Solutions Architect, at AWS Summit Online Korea 2020.
+This post summarises the presentation given by Junwoo Jung, a Solutions Architect, at AWS Summit Online Korea 2020.